 "When seeking care from an overseas host nation provider or a stateside non-network provider, be prepared to pay up front for services and file a claim with International SOS for reimbursement in the overseas region where you live."

 a.
 No Network Providers with Direct Billing.
-Even though several hospitals in Thailand list *TRICARE* on their webpage as *insurance* they accept, that is only for active duty personnel and their eligible dependents.
-It does not include retirees.
-While these particular hospitals are fully aware of the coverage policy differences between active duty and retirees, they do not make the distinction on their webpages.
-This misleading information continues to be a source of confusion and consternation to retirees who have not first reviewed TRICARE coverage for retirees in Thailand, and as a result, visit a hospital fully expecting TRICARE direct billing.
-Over the years, various hospitals in Thailand have attempted legitimate TRICARE direct billing for inpatient care, but each attempt eventually ended in failure.
+TRICARE cannot compel foreign providers to file claims on behalf of TRICARE beneficiaries.
+Several hospitals in Thailand list *TRICARE* on their webpage as *insurance* they accept, which historically has been for active duty personnel and their eligible dependents.
+Before you assume it includes retirees, it would be prudent to ask the hospital before you receive treatment.
+Over the years, various hospitals in Thailand have attempted legitimate TRICARE direct billing for retiree inpatient care, only for each attempt to eventually end in failure.
 Reasons why?
-Primarily due to hospital billing staff not adhering to TRICARE claims filing procedures and losing a lot of money on unreimbursed claims.
+Primarily due to care providers not adhering to TRICARE claims filing procedures and losing a lot of money on unreimbursed claims.
 Added to that are dishonest retirees who commit fraud against health care providers.
-That being said, just kindly be advised that an individual hospital or other health care provider that may be trialing or offering direct billing today may abruptly end that service tomorrow.
-Again, TRICARE cannot compel foreign providers to file claims on behalf of TRICARE beneficiaries.
-If a particular health care provider agrees to legitimately direct bill TRICARE that's strictly their private decision to make.
+Just kindly be advised that an individual hospital or other health care provider that may be trialing or offering direct billing today, may abruptly end that service tomorrow.
+If a particular health care provider agrees to legitimately direct bill TRICARE, that's strictly their private decision to make.

 b.
 Facts and Truth.
-Further compounding the payment confusion issue is health care providers routinely--and falsely--telling retiree patients that they cannot direct bill TRICARE because our TRICARE office "won't authorize" the direct billing.
-Fact: TRICARE staff has no authority in a care provider's private decision whether or not to direct bill TRICARE--each provider knows this.
-The plain truth is that care providers normally first want *Guarantee Payment* from the U.S. Government before they will even consider direct billing TRICARE.
+Further compounding the payment confusion issue is health care providers routinely--and falsely--telling retiree patients that they cannot direct bill TRICARE because our local TRICARE office "won't authorize" the direct billing.
+FACT: TRICARE staff has no authority in a care provider's private decision whether or not to direct bill TRICARE--each provider knows this.
+The truth is that care providers normally first want *Guarantee Payment* from the U.S. Government before they will even consider direct billing TRICARE.
 Point in Fact: "Our International 3rd Party Payer Services team will coordinate with your insurance provider for the approval of a Guarantee of Payment for your medical expenses."
 The U.S. Government does not provide *Guarantee Payment* for retiree beneficiaries.
 Again, nothing prevents a health care provider from direct billing TRICARE, but they normally won't do so unless *Guarantee Payment* is given.
-Equally misleading is incorrect information published by an UNOFFICIAL source in Thailand stating that certain hospitals are *registered for military retirees* with TRICARE Overseas.
-Firstly, no such registration for military retirees exists.
-Secondly, the text implies the five hospitals listed by the unofficial source will direct bill TRICARE.
-Nothing could be further from the truth!
-So-called *registration* has no connection at all to a hospital's private willingness to direct bill TRICARE.
-In fact, at present not a single one of the five hospitals listed by the unofficial source will direct bill TRICARE.

-c.
+d.
 Legal Consequences for Not Paying.
-No matter the reason, if a beneficiary refuses to pay (or make payment arrangements) for any or all services rendered, it's well within a medical care provider's legal right to notify local law enforcement and pursue legal action against the non-payer.
-Non-payment is a legal issue between beneficiary and care provider, and DOES NOT involve TRICARE or the U.S. Government.
-Again, there are no TRICARE network providers for retirees in Thailand, and you can be arrested by local law enforcement if the care provider takes legal action against you for non-payment.
+No matter the reason, if a patient refuses to pay or make payment arrangements for any or all services rendered, it's well within a medical care provider's legal right to take legal action against the non-payer.
+Non-payment is a legal issue between the patient and care provider, and DOES NOT involve TRICARE or the U.S. Government.
+Obstinately refusing to pay can result in arrest and detention.
 If you wish to avoid the Thai legal system, paying for services rendered is the only legal, sensible choice.

 • TRICARE Retiree Dental Program •